 - Maintain current certifications in CPR, Basic First Aid, and Oxygen Administration

 - Carry Master or Preferred level insurance from the Divers Alert Network (DAN)

-These requirements pertain to all archaeological divers in the TAMU Department of Archaeology, regardless of whether they are participating in a project led by TAMU students/faculty or a project under the auspices of another institution or organization.
+These requirements pertain to all archaeological divers in the TAMU Department of Anthropology, regardless of whether they are participating in a project led by TAMU students/faculty or a project under the auspices of another institution or organization.

 The objective of these requirements is to enhance and ensure the safety of all divers on a project regardless of whether they are affiliated with TAMU or not.
 Please consult the Archaeological Diving Safety Manual below for more specific information on these requirements.